-4.1 Modular Approach to Parallelism
+4. MODULES AND PLATFORM PACKAGES4.1 Modular Approach to Parallelism

-The FutureGrid modular curriculum has the following characteristics: seamless with respect to the "host" course, and it reinforces rather than replace existing material.
+The FutureGrid modular curriculum have the following characteristics: seamless with respect to the "host "course, and it reinforces rather than replace existing material.
 Our modules provide examples and exercises to present a context for standard topics covered in a course, workshop or summer school.
-By focusing on examples, we increase the student's awareness and sophistication with respect to this area.
+By focusing on examples, we increase the student's awareness and sophistication with respect to this area